 I want to introduce you to Philip Tallon –– for two reasons.

 First, Philip is one of the most perceptive and creative theologians I know.
 He works on heady topics like theological aesthetics and chairs the apologetics department at Houston Baptist University.
-He also served as a director of student ministries and writes about Spider-Man, Fight Club, and The Legend of Zelda.1 I know several people doing deep, scholarly theological work.
+He also served as a director of student ministries and writes about Spider-Man, Fight Club, and The Legend of Zelda.[1.
+That’s a small sample.
+See his CV for more, or to see where you can find those articles.]
+I know several people doing deep, scholarly theological work.
 I know several people who are comfortable talking to teenagers and discussing pop culture.
 I know very few who live in both of those worlds––and combine them––as well as Phil does.
 I think his wisdom and practical insights below will be worth your time, even if you never read the book or watch the videos we discuss.
 His reference to “pastor-as-king” and his discussion of “mankind” and gender-inclusive language were alone worth the whole interview for me.

 The second reason I want to introduce you to Phil is because of the book and videos I just referenced.
 He recently put out a new resource called The Absolute Basics of the Christian Faith.
-One of my greatest interests is to communicate deep theology (i.e. beyond superficial or flawed pop theology) in a way that normal people (i.e. not academics) can understand and apply it.2 The Absolute Basics is a great example of that.
+One of my greatest interests is to communicate deep theology (i.e. beyond superficial or flawed pop theology) in a way that normal people (i.e. not academics) can understand and apply it.[1.
+As part of a grant I received through the Louisville Institute’s Pastoral Study Project, I’m having several conversations this year with people who are doing this kind of work––work I call catechesis.]
+The Absolute Basics is a great example of that.
 I think a lot of you would find it useful.
 Maybe on your own, but much better if you could use it with a group.

 Here’s our interview about that resource and more…